juanshishido/git-fundamentals/README.md

   notebook](https://github.com/fperez/reprosw/blob/master/Version%20Control.ipynb)
   (of course!) from @fperez
 * [Lots of exposition](http://matthew-brett.github.io/pydagogue) on Git + other
-  mostly Python stuff and [python scripts for a standardized git workflow](https://github.com/matthew-brett/gitwash) from @matthew-brett
+  mostly Python stuff and [Python scripts for a standardized Git workflow](https://github.com/matthew-brett/gitwash) from @matthew-brett
 * [Tons of R code to access public APIs](http://ropensci.org/packages/index.html) from @karthik and the